zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 #### Sampling Exponential Media in Spherical Coordinates

-In order to sample participating media, we must be able to solve the optical depth equation for distance (Equation 18).
+In order to sample participating media, we must be able to solve the optical depth equation for distance.
 Analysis presented in the previous section indicates that we must consider two cases: the ray pointing into the same hemisphere at both endpoints (Equation 47), and into opposite ones (Equation 48).

 First, let's establish a couple of useful identities.
 Recalling the Equation 32, we can compute the radial distance from the center \\(\bm{c}\\) to the point \\(\bm{x} + t \bm{v}\\) along the ray using the Pythagorean theorem: